Communication Studies Courses

 Description:

 This course takes a critical approach to understanding the role of games as media and cultural objects.
-Students explore how to make sense of games, both as scholars and as players.
-The course offers ample opportunities for students to play, discuss, and experiment with games themselves, as well as with media about games.Component(s):
+Students explore and learn to analyze games, play, and the gaming industry.
+The course offers opportunities for students to play, discuss, and experiment with games, as well as with media about games.Component(s):

 LectureNotes: